AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ### Path Tracer Toolkit
 You can also check out my other аsset [Path Tracer Toolkit](https://www.unrealengine.com/marketplace/en-US/product/e0b473825d50400f8a7b298408940333)
-Path Tracer Toolkit is a 100% blueprint asset, and more focused on visual style, while this asset is more focused on optimization and customization.
+Path Tracer Toolkit is a 100% blueprint asset, and more focused on visual style, while this asset is more focused on optimization.
-This asset will suit you if you need a more optimized solution, for example if you need to draw many paths or with many points.

 <br />
 <br />